Predicting Out-of-Domain Generalization with Neighborhood Invariance: Results

 \subsection{Correlation with OOD Generalization}

-We first present results analyzing the correlation of our proposed manifold smoothness measure with OOD generalization in Table \ref{tab:res_full}.
+We first present results in Table \ref{tab:res_full} analyzing the correlation of our proposed neighborhood invariance measure with OOD generalization.
 We report $R^2$, MAE, Macro $\tau$, Micro $\tau$, ID $\tau$, and Arch $\tau$ as detailed in Section \ref{sec:metrics}.
 We omit results on Spectral and Frobenius norm measures as they are close to $0$ or negative for all metrics.
+We do not report Micro $\tau$ values for image classification models since each model type is trained on only one domain.
+Additional experiments and results are presented in Appendix \ref{app:addl_experiments}.

+\textbf{ImageNet-Scale Image Classification} \quad Results on ImageNet-scale image classification datasets are presented in Table \ref{tab:imagenet_corr} and are averaged across all architectures.
+On standard domain shifts, NI-RandAug performs slightly better than ATC methods on $R^2$ and Macro $\tau$ with similar MAE.
+On the adversarial ImageNet-A dataset, ATC methods fail completely whereas NI methods maintain strong performance and still correlate well with accuracy.
+However, both methods exhibit large MAE and fail to accurately predict actual OOD accuracy.
+On ID $\tau$ NI methods perform slightly worse than ATC methods although they still show very strong correlations.

-\textbf{Image Classification} \quad Results on image classification tasks are presented in Table \ref{tab:ic_corr}.
-Our smoothness measure based on RandAugment significantly outperforms ATC based methods and all other measures on all metrics.
-MS-RandAug also exhibits only a small decrease in correlation when moving from in-domain to OOD datasets, compared to ATC methods which suffer a much larger drop.
-Interestingly, patch erasing and flip and crops fail to achieve strong correlations, indicating that they may poorly reflect the true image manifold.
+\textbf{CIFAR10-Scale Image Classification} \quad Results on smaller scale image classification datasets are presented in Table \ref{tab:ic_corr} and are averaged across all architectures.
+On CI10 datasets, NI-RandAug significantly outperforms ATC baselines and all other measures on all metrics.
+NI-RandAug also exhibits only a small decrease in correlation when moving from in-domain (ID $\tau$) to OOD datasets (Macro $\tau$), compared to ATC methods which suffer a much larger drop.
+On Numbers datasets, NI-RandAug outperforms all other methods on $R^2$ and MAE, although it performs slightly worse on Macro $\tau$ compared to NI-Translate and on ID $\tau$ compared to ATC baselines.